Surabaya: Government and politics

+Mayor

 The current mayor is Eri Cahyadi, who was elected in 2020 and has served the city since 26 February 2021.
 The city's first female mayor is Tri Rismaharini, who has led Surabaya to achieve many regional, national and international awards during her ten-year tenure, from 2010 to 2020.
 In 2012, Surabaya was awarded the "ASEAN Environmentally Sustainable City Award".

 Besides representatives to the city council, Surabaya also sends 8 delegates to the East Java provincial parliament.
 On a national level, Surabaya is consolidated with the neighboring Sidoarjo Regency to form the East Java I constituency for the Indonesia House of Representatives.
 Together, they send 10 delegates to the lower house of the national legislature.

 The city administration maintains a central command center since 2016, integrating all civic services including Satpol PP, Bakesbangpol and Linmas, Hygiene and Parks Service, Transportation Agency, Public Works Agency of Highways and Extermination, ambulance and fire services.
 All services can be accessed by dialling 112 number.
 The city is dubbed as the champion of a smart city in Indonesia and won Indonesia Smart City Index (IKCI) in 2015 and 2018.
 Surabaya also received an award at the Guangzhou International Award for Urban Innovation in the Online Popular City category and Lee Kuan Yew World City Prize in 2018.